 Adding More Extra Virgin Olive Oils in Your Diet

 Extra virgin olive oil gives a naturally good flavor to cooking.
-Don’t save your best olive oil just for salads if you want the health benefits, then use the best every day.
+Don’t save your best olive oil just for salads.
+If you want the health benefits, then use the best oil every day.
 Olive oil is also a great substitute for butter.
 Use it on breads, potatoes, vegetables and when cooking.
 Extra virgin olive oils work well in salad dressing.
 Roast vegetables coated with extra virgin olive oils in the oven or place coated vegetables on the grill.
 Dress your food with extra virgin olive oil immediately after cooking.
 You’ll get more flavor and more nutrients from your oil.
-100% extra virgin olive oil sold in opaque or dark colored containers are the best to prevent exposure to light and preserve its polyphenol content.
+100% extra virgin olive oil sold in opaque or dark colored containers are the best to prevent exposure to light and preserve the polyphenol content.

 We are always asked where our oils come from — fun to know, but not critical to quality of the oil.
 The over-emphasis on “where” an extra virgin olive oil is produced continues to dominate perceptions of olive oil at the expense of the far more significant “when, what, and how” the oil is made.
 The principle barometer of the UP standard relies on chemistry and freshness.
 These two variables can be objectively measured, quantified and certified.
 Since the highest quality EVOO comes from high quality fruit coupled with high quality production processes, the UP standard encompasses strict requirements for both the production process and the end-product.